hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

 Navier-Stokes equations
   The general form of the Navier-Stokes equations describes the motion of a Newtonian fluid and expresses the conservation of mass and momentum {cite:p}`batchelor_2000_chpt3`.
 The Navier-Stokes equations is a special type of {term}`Continuity equation` that is derived from Cauchy's equation (conservation of momentum).
 The equation simplifies with the assumption of incompressible fluids and reduces to the *Euler equation* when viscous effects are negligible, which is generally the case in far distance from the boundaries {cite:p}`kundu_fluid_2008`.
   A theoretical, exact solution of the Navier-Stokes equations would yield a perfect description of many natural processes.
 However, the underlying system equations involves more unknown parameters than equations.
-For this reason, rigorous simplifications and numerical approximations with considerably larger computational effort than for an analytical solution are necessary for the solution of the Navier-Stokes equations.
+For this reason, rigorous simplifications (e.g., the {term}`Shallow water equations`) and numerical approximations with considerably larger computational effort than for an analytical solution are necessary for the solution of the Navier-Stokes equations.
 Simplification hypotheses are, for example, a hydrostatic pressure distribution (leading to the shallow water equations) or the assumption that a fluid is incompressible.

 Operating System
   An Operating System (OS) manages the hardware of a computer, software (resources), and services for any program you want to install.